Partnership and Strategy

 Gloucestershire local authorities have a long history of working in partnership to continuously improve waste management services in Gloucestershire and have developed a joint municipal waste management strategy.

-Between 2009 and 2014 Gloucestershire local authorities worked together through the Gloucestershire Waste Partnership (GWP).
-This was a partnership of all seven district, city and borough councils and the county council working together to continuously improve waste management services in Gloucestershire.
+Since 2009 Gloucestershire local authorities have worked together in various forms of partnership.
+These partnerships of all seven district, city and borough councils and the county council aim to facilitate joint working to continuously improve waste management services in Gloucestershire.
+In 2019, the partnership was renamed the Gloucestershire Resources and Waste Partnership, the terms of reference were updated.

-The Joint Municipal Waste Management Strategy sets out the vision for waste management in Gloucestershire.
+The Gloucestershire Resources and Waste Partnership Strategy sets out the vision for waste management in Gloucestershire.

 There are a number of additional documents which sit alongside the strategy, these are listed below: